 This recipe shouldn’t be mistaken for French macarons, coconut macaroons are simply a sweet chewy fluffy looking cookie.
 They are insanely easy to make and are extremely yummy.
+Coconut macaroons have been around for a very long time in fact there’s quite the array of varying histories dating back centuries.

 This post contains affiliate links, see my disclaimer